Category Archives: Ralf Paus

 Update: Dr. Paus answered some questions in the comments.
 Also make sure to see his new company called Cutaneon.

-Dr. Ralf Paus might be the most interesting and prolific hair loss researcher in world.
-I have covered his past work (and his Monasterium Lab) many times on this blog.
+Dr. Ralf Paus might be the most prolific hair loss researcher in the world.
+I have covered his past work and his Monasterium Lab (Update: now called QIMA Monasterium) many times on this blog.
 However, it is only in 2021 that I have become a true fan.

 Make sure to listen to Dr. Paus’ two latest Dermasphere podcast interviews below:

-An interesting March 2021 video with Dr. Paus in the second half:
+And also check out the below interesting March 2021 video (with Dr. Paus in the second half):

 Dr. Ralf Paus